 Motivation was low within the group.
 Paul McCartney aside, there was little enthusiasm for a mooted live appearance.
 The Beatles were still exhausted after the lengthy sessions for the White Album, and the presence of film cameras during the rehearsals created a further strain.

 Although not all the January 1969 sessions were tense, The Beatles were often at odds with one another.
-George Harrison found McCartney bossy and domineering, John Lennon was addicted to heroin and unwilling to be parted from Yoko Ono, and Ringo Starr was largely subdued throughout the month.
+George Harrison found McCartney bossy and domineering, and John Lennon was addicted to heroin and unwilling to be parted from Yoko Ono.

 In a nutshell, Paul wanted to make – it was time for another Beatle movie or something, and Paul wanted us to go on the road or do something.
 As usual, George and I were going, ‘Oh, we don’t want to do it, fuck,’ and all that.
 He set it up and there was all discussions about where to go and all that.
 I would just tag along and I had Yoko by then.
 I didn’t even give a shit about anything.
 I was stoned all the time, too, on H etc. And I just didn’t give a shit.
 And nobody did, you know…